-RDF4J uses ‘squash and merge’ as its pull request merge strategy, to preserve a
+RDF4J uses ‘merge-commits’ as its pull request merge strategy.
+We aim to

-clean history.
-Read more about our strategy and the motivation for in this
+achieve a clean but accurate history.
+Read more about our strategy and the

 If the change is a bug fix, contains no new features, and does not change any public or protected APIs: